hmellin97/geometry-api-java/report.md

     *
     * The problem with those functions is that they are not using some helper functions.
 All the code is written sequentially.
 4. Are exceptions taken into account in the given measurements?
-    * Yes all the conditions in an `if`, a `for` or a `while` add 1 to the cyclomatic complexity.
-So if there are 10 conditions on arguments this will add ten to the cyclomatic complexity.
-However, almost no arguments are tested at the beginning of the functions so the ratio of exception is very low.
+    * The `if` branch at the beginning of each function that test parameters and throws exceptions if the parameters are invalid are taken into account.
+However, almost no arguments is tested at the beginning of the functions so the ratio of exception is very low.
-    * The `assert` are not taken into account.
-    * The ternary logic operator are taken into account
+    * The `try...catch` also add 1 to the CC
 5. Is the documentation clear w.r.t. all the possible outcomes?
     * *ToDo* : Make a summary of what everyone said
     * Mathieu : No, there is no documentation at all.